 More about Ian

-Ian Passmore is represented by Parker Artists of New York and is a performing artist for Work of Art Custom Batons.
+Ian is represented by Parker Artists of New York and is a performing artist for Work of Art Custom Batons.

 Ian Passmore is a rising young conductor, and his Indiana University Symphony Orchestra is fully professional here and beautifully engaged.
 It counts for a lot when a happy combination of microphones meets players this determined to create beauty.
 The bass is room-caressing, high strings satiny, and the performance aglow.
 That’s what stopped me dead in my tracks to write this review.
 Passmore doesn’t press forward with unneeded aggression.
 The music simply unfolds.”